-Head to the hardware store and grab some wood and simple pipes to make your own rustic shelves in the bathroom.
+Head to the hardware store and grab some wood and simple pipes to make your own rustic industrial farmhouse shelves in the bathroom.

 Don’t want to make them yourself?
 There are plenty of rustic wooden shelves online you can get to update your bathroom.

 Bring your tile back to life with a good grout pen, or an all-in-one grout colorant and sealer.
 Add grout to any areas that need it as well.

 26. Paint Bathroom Vanity

 Have you thought about painting your bathroom vanity?
 It’s easier than you think!
 This DIY Project is budget-friendly and makes a huge difference in any bathroom.

 If you’re aiming for a stylish bathroom, cabinet handles can make a big difference.

 Switching up your handles is an easy upgrade that will elevate your vanity and there are so many options out there.